Ronald Acuña Jr. Player Props: Braves vs. Orioles

 Ronald Acuña Jr. At The Plate

-- Among the qualified batters in MLB, he ranks second in batting average, second in on-base percentage, and 12th in slugging.
+- Among the qualifying hitters, he ranks third in batting average, while his on-base percentage ranks second and he is 10th in slugging.

-- Acuna will look to extend his four-game hitting streak.
-He's batting .267 with one homer during his last games.
+- Acuna enters this game on a five-game hitting streak.
+During his last outings, he's hitting .278 with one homer.

-- He has gone deep in six games this year (18.2%), homering in 4% of his chances at the plate.
+- He has hit a home run in six games this season (17.6%), homering in 3.9% of his chances at the plate.

-- Acuna has an RBI in 13 of 33 games this season, with multiple RBI in four of them.
-He has also driven home three or more of his team's runs in three contests.
+- Acuna has had at least one RBI in 41.2% of his games this season (14 of 34), with more than one RBI four times (11.8%).
+He has also accounted for three or more of his team's runs in three contests.

-- He has scored in 21 of 33 games this season, and more than once 7 times.
+- In 21 of 34 games this season, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.